mocvin/microservices-orchestration-using-camunda-activemq/README.md

 # Event-Driven Microservices Orchestration using Camunda, Spring Boot, and ActiveMQ

-This is an example project of the article: ["Event-driven Orchestration: An Effective Microservices Integration using BPMN and AMQP"](https://dzone.com/articles/event-driven-orchestration-an-effective-microservi).
+This is an example project based on the article: ["Event-driven Orchestration: An Effective Microservices Integration using BPMN and AMQP"](https://dzone.com/articles/event-driven-orchestration-an-effective-microservi).

 ## Overview
 This sample consists of three sub-projects: